dragon28/NodeJSWhatsAppOTP/README.md

 `node server.js`

-make sure to scan the WhatsApp QR code display.
+Please scan the WhatsApp QR code display in order for the software to login into the WhatsApp account.

 Client (client.js):